rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, the scanner driver will return the barcode data only after the complete macroMicroPdf sequence has been read.
-If false, the scanner driver will return each barcode in the macroMicroPdf sequence as it is read.</p>
+If true, the scanner driver will return the barcode data only after the complete macroMicroPdf sequence has been read.
+If false, the scanner driver will return each barcode in the macroMicroPdf sequence as it is read.
 ####Access